coderwine/apt-server-miniLesson/docs/structure.md

 - `db.js 5`: In order for us to access this file, we need to export it.
 With this being the only function we are going to export the variable **db**.

 Insdie of `app.js`:
-- `app.js 21`: .authenticate is a promise, which means that we can follow it up with **.then**.
+- `app.js 25-34`: .authenticate() is a promise, which means that we can follow it up with **.then**.
 We are reaching out, then we attempt to **sync**, then we console log some feedback, OR we catch the error that comes back to us, logging that so we can respond.
   - In this case, we do have an error.
 This is true since we never created a space for it in PgAdmin.
 We'll need to do that now.

 [Create a DB within PgAdmin that matches the name of the PGDB variable in `.env`]